Perpetually Fair Assignments Via Balanced Sequences of Permutations: Related Work

-\paragraph{One-shot allocation.} The most well-studied setting in fair division involves a one-shot allocation (a single day).
+\paragraph{One-shot allocation.} The most well-studied fair division setting involves a one-shot allocation (a single day).
 For this setting, there are several algorithms that attain an allocation that is \emph{envy-free up to one item (EF1)} --- a condition stronger than PROP1 \citep{lipton2004approximately,budish2011combinatorial,caragiannis2019unreasonable}.
-These algorithms cannot be applied in our setting, as they might allocate more than one item to the same player in the same day.
+These cannot be applied in our setting, as they might allocate more than one item to the same player in the same day.

-\paragraph{One-shot assignment.} Here, each agent must receive a single item.
+\paragraph{One-shot assignment.} Here, each player must receive a single item.
 In this setting every allocation is trivially PROP1 (and EF1), which makes these conditions uninteresting.
-Fairness is usually attained either by randomization; see \citet{basteck2018fair} and \citet{segal2022generalized} respectively for some recent surveys.
-In our \emph{repeated assignment} setting, we expect to attain fair outcomes even without randomization or money.
+Fairness is usually attained either by randomization or by monetary transfers; see \citet{basteck2018fair} and \citet{segal2022generalized} respectively for some recent surveys.
+In our \emph{repeated} assignment setting, we expect to attain fair outcomes even without randomization or money.